 - Corner houses should place carts on street address, not on side street.

 - On collection days, we ask that you do not park your vehicle at the curb so that the truck can easily approach the cart(s).

-- On the days that you set out both Household Trash (green cart) and recycling (blue cart). simply place your blue cart next to your green cart, three feet apart, on your collection day.
+- On collection days that you set out both Household Trash (green cart) and Recycling (blue cart) simply place your blue cart next to your green cart, three feet apart.

 What happens if I cannot roll the cart to the curb?

 - For those that are physically or medically unable to place the cart at the curbside, contact the City's Human Relations Department at (361) 826-3190 for assistance.

 - Your regular household garbage must be placed in the cart.
 Residents will be serviced once a week.
 Please do not place any items outside the cart, as they cannot be picked up.

 - You must place the cart in the area adjacent to the curb by 7:30 a.m. for collection.

 - You are encouraged to recycle to save landfill space and ensure that your trash will fit into the cart.